Aberdeen murder: Tributes paid to oil worker 'found on fire' as she walked home

-Tributes to Aberdeen oil industry worker 'stabbed and set ablaze' as she walked home from a night out
+Tributes to Aberdeen oil industry worker 'found on fire' as she walked home

 Workmates and relatives of a mother-of-two at the centre of a murder investigation have paid emotional tributes following her weekend death.